ysugimoto/workers-template-zig/README.md

 - `zig` - To compile wasm from Zig, see [installtion](https://ziglang.org/learn/getting-started/#installing-zig)

-Note: This project only checked in darwin arm64.
+Note that this project is just example, only checked in darwin arm64.

 ## Usage